ec-europa/joinup-dev/web/modules/custom/pipeline/README.md

   * Unit-test the pipeline as iterator.
   * Browser test the entire flow.
 * Feature: Steps that are running as batch processes.
-* Allow data to persist and to be collected across the steps.
 * Show a summary on success.
 * Extend this README.md with more API docs.
 * Cutting edge: Make the pipeline iterator really smart, allowing next() result